typelevel/cats/README.md

  * [kailuowang](https://github.com/kailuowang) Kailuo Wang

-We are currently following a practice of requiring at least two sign-offs to merge PRs (and for large or contentious issues we may wait for more).
-For typos or other small fixes to documentation we relax this to a single sign-off.
+We are currently following a practice of requiring at least two sign-offs to merge code PRs (and for large or contentious issues we may wait for more).
+For typos, documentation improvements or minor build fix we relax this to a single sign-off.
+More detail in the [process document](https://github.com/typelevel/cats/blob/master/PROCESS.md).

 ### Copyright and License